dengking/programming-language/docs/C++/Lib/Folly/IO/Async/index.md

 `NotificationQueue` is used to send messages between threads in the *same process*.
 It is what backs `EventBase::runInEventBaseThread()`, so it is unlikely you'd want to use it directly instead of using `runInEventBaseThread()`.

 ### AsyncTimeout

+## Helper Classes

+### RequestContext (in Request.h)

+Since messages are frequently passed between threads with `runInEventBaseThread()`, ThreadLocals don't work for messages.
+Instead, `RequestContext` can be used, which is saved/restored between threads.

+### DelayedDestruction

+Since `EventBase` callbacks already have the `EventHandler` and `EventBase` on the stack, calling `delete` on either of these objects would most likely result in a segfault.
+Instead, these objects inherit from `DelayedDestruction`, which provides reference counting in the callbacks.
+Instead of delete, `destroy()` is called, which notifies that is ready to be destroyed.
+In each of the callbacks there is a `DestructorGuard`, which prevents destruction until all the Guards are gone from the stack, when the actual delete method is called.

+`DelayedDestruction` can be a painful to use, since `shared_ptrs` and `unique_ptrs` need to have a special `DelayedDestruction` destructor type.
+It's also pretty easy to forget to add a `DestructorGuard` in code that calls callbacks.
+But it is well worth it to avoid queuing callbacks, and the improved P99 times as a result.

+### DestructorCheck

 ## Generic Multithreading Advice